EXPENSES • 7 APRIL 2025 • 4 MIN READ

 Entertainment of employees

-Staff entertainment is allowable, unless it is incidental to the cost of entertaining customers.
+Staff entertainment is deductible, unless it is incidental to the cost of entertaining customers.

 If an employer puts on a Christmas party or a Summer event for the benefit of their employees only, with the intention of motivating staff and boosting morale, then this is deemed to be expenditure incurred in the ordinary course of the trade and is tax deductible.